Genrep-Software/style-guides/c++/cppguide.md

 to writing thread-safe code, and is useful in many other contexts as well.
 In particular:

   - If a function guarantees that it will not modify an argument passed by reference or by pointer, the corresponding function parameter should be a reference-to-const (`const T&`) or pointer-to-const (`const T*`), respectively.
   - For a function parameter passed by value, `const` has no effect on the caller, thus is not recommended in function declarations.
 See [TotW \#109](https://abseil.io/tips/109).
--   Declare methods to be `const` unless they alter the logical state of the object (or enable the user to modify that state, e.g., by returning a non-const reference, but that\'s rare), or they can\'t safely be invoked concurrently.
+  - Declare methods to be `const` unless they alter the logical state of the object (or enable the user to modify that state, e.g., by returning a non-const reference, but that's rare), or they can't safely be invoked concurrently.

 Using `const` on local variables is neither encouraged nor discouraged.

-All of a class\'s `const` operations should be safe to invoke concurrently with each other.
-If that\'s not feasible, the class must be clearly documented as \"thread-unsafe\".
+All of a class's `const` operations should be safe to invoke concurrently with each other.
+If that's not feasible, the class must be clearly documented as "thread-unsafe".

 #### Where to put the const

 Some people favor the form `int const *foo` to `const int* foo`.
-They argue that this is more readable because it\'s more consistent: it keeps the rule that `const` always follows the object it\'s describing.
+They argue that this is more readable because it's more consistent: it keeps the rule that `const` always follows the object it's describing.
-However, this consistency argument doesn\'t apply in codebases with few deeply-nested pointer expressions since most `const` expressions have only one `const`, and it applies to the underlying value.
-In such cases, there\'s no consistency to maintain.
-Putting the `const` first is arguably more readable, since it follows English in putting the
-\"adjective\" (`const`) before the \"noun\" (`int`).
+However, this consistency argument doesn't apply in codebases with few deeply-nested pointer expressions since most `const` expressions have only one `const`, and it applies to the underlying value.
+In such cases, there's no consistency to maintain.
+Putting the `const` first is arguably more readable, since it follows English in putting the "adjective" (`const`) before the "noun" (`int`).

 That said, while we encourage putting `const` first, we do not require it.
-But be consistent with the code around you!
+But be consistent with the code around you\!

-### Use of constexpr {#Use_of_constexpr}
+### Use of constexpr

 Use `constexpr` to define true constants or to ensure constant initialization.